 Returning to Chaves

-When we visited Nadir Afonso Arts Centre in Boticas, and having loved the Eros exhibition, we were informed that this centre had only a small part of Nadir’s work – if we wanted to admire more paintings from this author, we should visit the amazing museum built in Chaves.
+When I visited Nadir Afonso Arts Centre in Boticas, and having loved the Eros exhibition, I was informed that this centre had only a small part of Nadir’s work – if I wanted to admire more paintings from this author, I should visit the amazing museum built in Chaves.

 Built in the city where Nadir Afonso was born, the building was designed by the well-known architect Siza Vieira and was inaugurated in 2016.
 Apart from being a museum, this place is also the headquarters for Nadir Afonso Foundation.

-Much like the arts centre in Boticas, the primary goal of this museum is to stimulate tourism and to promote culture in the interior north of Portugal and, of course, to disseminate the life and work of Nadir Afonso.
+Much like the arts centre in Boticas, the primary goal of this museum is to stimulate tourism and to promote culture in the North of Portugal and, of course, to disseminate the life and work of Nadir Afonso.

 If you go to Chaves, this is definitely a museum you must visit!

-Our visit to Chaves ended with a stroll through the typical streets of the city.
-We finally had the chance to cross Trajano Bridge and to admire the beautiful Tâmega river and the imposing façade of the church Igreja da Madalena, located on the other side of the river.
+My visit to Chaves ended with a stroll through the typical streets of the city.
+I finally had the chance to cross Trajano Bridge and admire the beautiful Tâmega river and the imposing façade of the church Igreja da Madalena, located on the other side of the river.

-If you want to know more about this beautiful city, please read our article on the 4 reasons why you should visit Chaves, one of the oldest cities in Portugal.
+If you want to know more about this beautiful city, please read the article on the 4 reasons why you should visit Chaves, one of the oldest cities in Portugal.

 Where to sleep?

-To enjoy this wonderful weekend, we’ve chosen Boticas Hotel Art & SPA to stay.
-Here, Françoise Machado gave us a warm welcome and showed us the hotel and Nadir Afonso Arts Centre.
+To enjoy this wonderful weekend, I’ve chosen Boticas Hotel Art & SPA to stay.
+Here, Françoise Machado gave me a warm welcome and showed me the hotel and Nadir Afonso Arts Centre.

 In fact, it is next to the arts centre that you’ll find this magnificent four-star hotel strongly marked with the painter’s work.

-Because of this, you won’t be admired by the fact that, in the hotel, you’ll notice his presence everywhere you go: the hallways, leisure areas and bedrooms decorated with paintings and even the hotel employees wore personalized handkerchiefs and silk scarves.
+Because of this, you won’t be surprised by the fact that, in the hotel, his presence is all around: the hallways, leisure areas and bedrooms decorated with paintings and even the hotel employees wore personalized handkerchiefs and silk scarves.

 Overlooking the town of Boticas, the hotel offers to its guests all they need to enjoy some amazing and relaxing days.